Skip to main content

 NEXT STEPS

-Once the sandbox is in your dev loop.
+Once the test loop is in your dev cycle.

 Full reference at docs.blockchain0x.com.
-Sandbox details: Base chain glossary.
+Testnet details: Base chain glossary.
 Product surface: Payment API.

 Last reviewed: 2026-05-15.
 Published under CC BY 4.0.